ecorey/SUI-Move-Bootcamp-Final-Project/README.md

 **Structure of Tests**

 Sets up the testing environment for the unit tests

 ![test 1](./test1.jpg)

 Test the objects Flour, Salt, Yeast object and deletes them

 ![test 2](./test2.jpg)

-Test the objects Dough, Bread object and deletes them
+Test the objects Dough, Bread object and deletes them then closes the testing environment

 ![test 3](./test3.jpg)